HarshithaJavali/stock-broker-dashboard/README.md

 🚀 How to Run the Project (Local Setup)
 Follow these steps to run the project on any system:
-Install Node.js (LTS version)
+1)Install Node.js (LTS version)
-Clone this repository
+2)Clone this repository
-Open the project folder
+3)Open the project folder
-Navigate to the server directory:cd server
+4)Navigate to the server directory:cd server
-Install dependencies:npm install
+5)Install dependencies:npm install
-Start the server:npm start
+6)Start the server:npm start
-Open your browser and go to:http://localhost:3000
+7)Open your browser and go to:http://localhost:3000